-254 EMT-1 Instructor Update 8 hours lecture (total), .5 unit Grade Only
+254 EMT-1 Instructor Update 8 total hours lecture, .5 unit Grade Only

 Prerequisite: Emergency Medical Technician 105 or Fire Protection Technology 130 with a grade of "C" or better, or equivalent.

 Limitation on Enrollment: This course is not open to students with credit for Fire Science 254.